mokkang/GearIN-Monolithic/Backend/Readme.md

-# GearIn Monolithic Backend
+# GearIN Monolithic Backend Application

-This is the monolithic backend application handles request coming from frontend for authentication and product changes using MongoDB, NodeJS and ExpressJS.
+This is the monolithic backend application handles request coming from frontend for authentication and product changes built using MongoDB, NodeJS and ExpressJS.

 ## Run the App on the Local Machine